-Here are some recent rarities from Morocco and an old one just discovered from photos in Algeria.
+Here are some rare birds observed recently in Morocco, and an old one in Algeria just discovered from photos.

-A male Blue-winged Teal (Spatula discors) was photographed by Karima Rakem at the Reghaïa Lake located some 30 Km east of Algeria’s capital on 3 November 2007 (photo 1).
+A male Blue-winged Teal (Spatula discors) was photographed by Karima Rakem at the Reghaïa Lake, located some 30 Km east of Algeria’s capital on 3 November 2007.

 Until 2000, there was only one record compiled in “Birds of Algeria” (a male at Béni Abbès in the centre-west not far from Morocco).
-Since then, no other record is known and this one is most likely the second for the county.
+This is the second known record of this North American duck for Algeria.

 On 19 January 2017, Fabian Schneider and co. heard calls consistent with those of Allen’s Gallinule (Porphyrio alleni) at Oued Massa (29.9701430, -9.6587820).
 Fabian added that they were not 100% sure mainly because of the complexity of the Western Swamphen (Porphyrio porphyrio) calls.